mathigon/textbooks/content/sequences/content.md

 ### Divisibility

 Some patterns in Pascal’s triangle are not quite as easy to detect.
-In the diagram below, highlight all the cells which are even:
+In the diagram below, highlight all the cells that are even:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };
     - var bin = function(a, b) { return Math.round(fact(a) / fact(b) / fact(a - b)); };

-    .pascal-grid#pascal-select
+    .overflow-wrap: .pascal-grid#pascal-select(style="width: 340px")
       - var i = 0;
       while i < 8
         - var j = 0